-Getting to know your wireless router
+Getting to know your modem router

-The NETGEAR N600 Wireless Dual Band Gigabit ADSL2+ Modem Router DGND3700 is the Ultimate Integrated ADSL Networking Gateway.
-It offers concurrent dual-band technology that allows devices to avoid interference and also ensures top speeds and the greatest range for demanding applications, such as streaming HD video and multiplayer gaming.
+The NETGEAR N600 Wireless Dual Band Gigabit VDSL2 Modem Router DGND3800B offers dual-band technology and ensures top speeds and the greatest range for demanding applications, such as streaming HD video and multiplayer gaming.
 Complete with a built-in ADSL modem, it is compatible with all major ADSL Internet service providers.
-The Gigabit port on the WAN side also has an option to connect to a fiber/cable modem.
+The gigabit port on the WAN side has an option to connect to a fiber/cable modem.